-The Board's responsibility is to provide oversight of the identification and management of risks which might undermine the effectiveness, sustainability or reputation of AQA.

-AQA management and staff responsibility is to identify, control for and manage such risks, and report risks and their management to the Board.
+The Board's responsibility is to provide oversight of the identification and management of risks which might undermine the effectiveness, sustainability, or reputation of AQA.
+AQA management and staff responsibility is to identify, control for and manage such risks, while also reporting risks and their management to the Board.